 So, why such poor results?
 On behalf of a number of our financial services clients, BrandMatters has recently conducted research into High Net Worth (HNW) investors, Ultra High Net Worth (UHNW) investors and investors considering SMSFs.
 Our research suggests:

 AMP and organisations like it have a strong history of providing professional financial advice.
-This advice to a large extent has long been associated with commissions and 'hidden' fees - and “professional advice” and hidden fees are exactly what most SMSF investors are seeking to move away from.
+This advice to a large extent has long been associated with commissions and ‘hidden’ fees – and “professional advice” and hidden fees are exactly what most SMSF investors are seeking to move away from.
 Was AMP able to effectively communicate that its SMSF solution allowed investors to retain control?
 Was its proposed fee structure transparent?
-Or due to the strength of AMP's brand and its associated heritage and meaning, did too few investors even investigate to the point where the fee structure was explained?
+Or due to the strength of AMP’s brand strategy and its associated heritage and meaning, did too few investors even investigate to the point where the fee structure was explained?

 Was its brand an insurmountable obstacle to engaging with the target audience for this product suite?